iomicroservices/baselink-nuxt/content/services/tradespeople/painter-decorator/wallpaper-hanging-stripping.md

 Our decorators expertly match patterns, eliminate air bubbles, and trim the final edges for a seamless result that transforms your room.

 #description
-Whether it’s a single panel behind a bed or a full living room makeover, we deliver the same level of precision and polish — no peeling, stretching or misalignment.
+Whether it's a single panel behind a bed or a full living room makeover, we deliver the same level of precision and polish — no peeling, stretching or misalignment.

 #description
 Booking with BaseLink is fast and fully digital.
 Submit your job, get an instant quote, and pick a time that suits your schedule — with friendly support from our team throughout.

 #description
 All decorators are vetted, reviewed and experienced in both residential and commercial projects.
-You’ll get clean work, zero mess, and picture-perfect walls from start to finish.
+You'll get clean work, zero mess, and picture-perfect walls from start to finish.

 #description
 Payment is collected on the day of service, and any additional time is billed in fair 30-minute increments.
 Book wallpaper hanging and stripping{{$doc.location}} with BaseLink — and bring texture, colour and style to your walls, hassle-free.